TZstatsADS/Fall2021-Project1-rszarate2546/readme.txt

-God, women, and emotions: How present arereferenced in the most prominent schools ofphilosophy?
+God, women, and emotions: How present are referenced in the most prominent schools of philosophy?

 Please follow the next steps: